Skip to content

 Tenant Administrator Guide: Managing Tenant Settings

-This guide provides comprehensive instructions for tenant administrators on managing tenant settings through the Auth service UI.
+This guide provides comprehensive instructions for tenant administrators on managing tenant settings through the Authifi UI.

 Table of Contents